rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 ## Backing up rqlite
 rqlite supports hot backing up a node.
 You can retrieve a copy of the underlying SQLite database via the [rqlite shell](/docs/cli/), or by directly access the API.
 Retrieving a full copy of the SQLite database is the recommended way to backup a rqlite system.

-To backup to a file via the rqlite shell issue the following command:
+To backup to a file using the rqlite shell issue the following command:
 ```
 127.0.0.1:4001> .backup bak.sqlite3
 backup file written successfully